garvitagarwal290/RSNA_Pneumonia_Detection_Kaggle/README.md

 # Description

-This is my implementation of a pneumonia detection model from X-ray scans of lungs.
+This is my implementation of a pneumonia detection model for X-ray scans of the lungs.
 It is based on Kaggle's [RSNA Pneumonia Detection Challenge](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/overview) competition.
-My implementation is based on the discussions among the winners of the competition [here](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/discussion?sort=hotness).
+My implementation takes inspiration from the discussions among the winners of the competition [here](https://www.kaggle.com/competitions/rsna-pneumonia-detection-challenge/discussion?sort=hotness).

 # Details

 1) I used this [Retinanet detection model](https://github.com/yhenon/pytorch-retinanet) implementation to start with.

-2)
+modifications: augmentation, ensemble

+dropout

+image size

+detection parameters: all thresholds